software-mansion/react-native-reanimated/README.md

 ### `<Transition.In>`

-Allows to specify how views that get mounted durion animation transition get animated.
+Allows to specify how views that get mounted during animation transition get animated.
 In addition to the above parameters you can specify the type of animation using `type` prop.
 The possible values are: `fade`, `scale`, `slide-top`, `slide-bottom`, `slide-left`, `slide-right`.

 ### `<Transition.Out>`